 When $s=1$ and $N=3$, \eqref{eq1.1} reduces to the following equation

-The existence and multiplicity of solutions to \eqref{eq1.4} with $\varepsilon=1$ were studied in some recent works.
+and the existence and multiplicity of solutions to \eqref{eq1.4} with $\varepsilon=1$ have been studied in some recent works.
 Li and Ye \cite{Li-Ye2014JDE} obtained the existence of a positive ground state of \eqref{eq1.4} with $f(u)=|u|^{p-1}u$ for $2<p<5$.
-In \cite{Deng-Peng-Shuai2015JFA}, Deng, Peng and Shuai studied the existence and asymptotical behavior of nodal solutions of \eqref{eq1.4} with $V$ and $f$ is radially symmetric in $x$ as $b\to 0^+$.
-There are also some works concerning the concentrations behavior of solutions as $\varepsilon\to 0^+$.
-It seems that He and Zou \cite{He-Zou2012JDE} is the first to study singularly perturbed Kirchhoff equations.
+In \cite{Deng-Peng-Shuai2015JFA}, Deng, Peng and Shuai studied the existence and asymptotic behavior of nodal solutions of \eqref{eq1.4} with $V$ and $f$ radially symmetric in $x$ as $b\to 0^+$.
+There are also some works concerning the concentration behavior of solutions as $\varepsilon\to 0^+$.
+It seems that He and Zou \cite{He-Zou2012JDE} were the first to study singularly perturbed Kirchhoff equations.
 In \cite{He-Zou2012JDE}, they considered problem \eqref{eq1.4} when $V$ is assumed to satisfy the global condition of Rabinowitz \cite{Rabinowitz1992ZAMP}

 and $f: \mathbb{R} \rightarrow \mathbb{R}$ is a nonlinear function with subcritical growth of type $u^{q}$ for some $3<q<5$.
 They proved the existence of multiple positive solutions for $\varepsilon$ sufficiently small.
 A similar result for the critical case $f(u)=\lambda g(u)+|u|^4u$ was obtained separately in \cite{He-Zou2014ADM} and \cite{Wang-Tian-Xu-Zhang2012JDE}, where the subcritical term $g(u)\sim |u|^{p-2}u$ with $4<p<6$.
-In \cite{He-Li-Peng2014ANS}, He, Li and Peng constructed a family of positive solutions which concentrates around a local minimum of $V$ as $\varepsilon\to 0^+$ for a critical problem $f(u)=g(u)+|u|^4u$ with $g(u)\sim |u|^{p-2}u$ ($4<p<6$).
-For the more delicate case that $f(u)=\lambda |u|^{p-2}u+|u|^4u$ with $2<p\leq 4$ we refer to He and Li \cite{He-Li2015CVPDE}, where a family of positive solutions which concentrates around a local minimum of $V$ as $\varepsilon\to 0^+$ were obtained.
-We refer to to e.g. \cite{Deng-Peng-Shuai2015JFA,MR3218834,MR3360660,MR4293909,MR4305432,MR4021897} for more mathematical researches on Kirchhoff type equations in the whole space.
+In \cite{He-Li-Peng2014ANS}, He, Li and Peng constructed a family of positive solutions which concentrate around a local minimum of $V$ as $\varepsilon\to 0^+$ for a critical problem $f(u)=g(u)+|u|^4u$ with $g(u)\sim |u|^{p-2}u$ ($4<p<6$).
+For the more delicate case $f(u)=\lambda |u|^{p-2}u+|u|^4u$ with $2<p\leq 4$ we refer to He and Li \cite{He-Li2015CVPDE}, where a family of positive solutions which concentrate around a local minimum of $V$ as $\varepsilon\to 0^+$ was obtained.
+We refer e.g. to \cite{Deng-Peng-Shuai2015JFA,MR3218834,MR3360660,MR4293909,MR4305432,MR4021897} for more mathematical researches on Kirchhoff type equations in the whole space.
 We also refer to \cite{MR3987384} for a recent survey of the results connected to this model.